 Step #1: Choose Your Website Platform

-Deciding what platform to construct your website on is an important first step.
+Deciding what platform to build your website on is an essential first step.

 When I say “platform,” what do I mean?